-There were 77 faculty full applications in the year, of which 49 were carried out via the Online Faculty System.
+There were 64 faculty full applications in the year, of which 48 (75%) were carried out via the Online Faculty System.
+Since the start of the COVID-19 lockdown situation 89% of applications have been carried out online.
 The use of the online faculty process continues to grow in popularity and significantly reduces the amount of paperwork involved in the process by all parties.
-Other Dioceses have moved to a wholly electronic system and Newcastle is yet to adopt this approach.
+Whilst other Dioceses have moved to a wholly electronic system, it is unlikely Newcastle would replicate this entirely as certain faculties cannot be dealt with via the online system (for example in 2020 there was a block of 8 identical faculties for the council for closed churchyards which could not be processed online).